maratbn/LoginRequirePress/loginrequirepress/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Fixed bug that prevented authors without administrative privileges from enabling / disabling login protection on their own posts.

 = 1.3.0 =
 * Tested up to WordPress 4.9.8
 * Added notice that changing settings in the meta box will not persist until the post is updated.